(What I’m Getting My Son for His 13th Birthday)

 1. Light-Up Bath Toys

 Zac loves the cause-and-effect of light-up toys in water.
 They’re calming and visually stimulating.
-We use them in the bath—or even in a tray of water outside in summer.
+We use them in the bath - or even in a tray of water outside in summer.
+These types of light-up bath toys can be especially appealing to children who enjoy visual sensory input.

 Top pick: A set of floating sea creatures that flash on contact with water.
+If your child enjoys water play, our sensory bath toys are a great place to start.
 Check out our Sensory Bath Set for a ready-made gift option.

 2. Stretchy and Squishy Fidgets